WHO WE ARE

-Our vision is to create model for environmental stewardship in the heart of Western Washington, while nourishing the community and participating in a new economy.
+Our vision is to create model for environmental stewardship in the heart of Western Washington, while nourishing the community and participating in a sustainable food economy.

-Community - by creating fun, interactive, and beautiful places for people to come
+We are building community by creating a beautiful place for people to come

 Today, we are creating a beautiful future for this place and it's people, based on the diverse, abundant, and gracious support of the past.
 You can learn more about the fascinating history of this particular place by visiting The Duvall Historical Society.